stacks-archive/blockstack-browser/README.md

 ### Add extension to your browser

 After starting development mode, you'll have to add it to your browser of choice.
-Stacks Wallet for web currently only supports chromium and firefox browsers.
+Hiro Wallet for web currently only supports chromium and firefox browsers.
 When you run `yarn dev`, it will compile the application to the `/dist` folder within the project.